TILOS-AI-Institute/MacroPlacement/CodeElements/SimulatedAnnealingGWTW/README.md

 Our SA code is deterministic, meaning that if you run it twice with the same input (and `IS_ASYNC=0`), you will get the same output.
-We have tested our code in an identical environment on both an Intel(R) Xeon(R) Gold and an AMD EPYC 7763 CPU, and both produced the exact same results for our test cases.
+We have tested our code in an identical environment on both an Intel(R) Xeon(R) Gold and an AMD EPYC 7763 CPU, and both produced the exact same results for our testcases.

 Therefore, we expect that using a Singularity image or Docker image will ensure the reproducibility of our experimental results for the given testcases.